 Figure 90.
 Configuring the local interface.
 The IPv4 tab.
 The window for configuring a DHCP option.
-In the opened window, you can specify the following parameters:

 Parameter Description Known DHCP options From the drop-down list, select an option which you want to configure.
 Options value Specify the value for the selected option.
 Force Move the switch to the right to let the DHCP server send the selected option regardless of the client's request.
 Move the switch to the left to let the DHCP server send the selected option only when the client requests it.